Kartofi/kartof-launcher/README.md

 # To do
 1. Make Good Ui.
+2.Fix launch
-2. Finish it.
+3.Finish it.
-3. Make it public.
+4.Make it public.